ErbinJames/Library_4a/README.md

     ```json
     {
       "status": "success",
+      "token": "generated token",
       "data": null
     }
     ```

-  - **Failure:** If the token has already been used, is invalid, expired, or if the book ID is missing or not found, an appropriate error message will be returned.
+  - **Failure:** A suitable error message will be supplied if the token has already been used, is invalid or expired, or if the book ID cannot be located.

 <p align="right">(<a href="#library-management-system">back to top</a>)</p>

-<h3 id="book-author-association-endpoints">4.
-Book-Author Association Endpoints</h3>
+<h3 id="book-author-relationship-endpoints">4.
+Book-Author Relationship Endpoints</h3>

 **a.
 Add Book-Author** - Adds a new association between a book and an author.